Norwich Victoria railway station: Closure

-The station was closed to passenger traffic in 1916, but was converted for goods traffic whilst coal was still handled in the adjacent yard.
+The station closed to passenger traffic in 1916 but remained open as a goods depot, with coal being handled in the adjacent yard.

 The engine shed and turntable had been removed by 1926.

-The station buildings were largely demolished after the Second World War, and were finally removed in February 1953.
+The station buildings were largely demolished after the Second World War and were finally removed in February 1953.

 Victoria played a significant role in handling goods traffic in the city.
 The table below shows the tonnages handled by the four Norwich stations in a 12-week period ending in October 1958.

 The station closed to goods in 1966; at that time the adjacent coal yard was modernised, becoming a coal concentration depot.
-Traffic was generally worked by Class 03 or Class 08 shunters from the main station at Norwich until closure of the line in September 1986.
+Traffic was generally worked by Class 03 or Class 08 shunters from Thorpe station until closure of the line in September 1986.

 The coal depot site is now occupied by a Sainsbury's store, and the main station site is occupied by the Norwich offices of Marsh.
-Most of the buildings disappeared long ago; the trackbed has been converted into a footpath known as Lakenham Way, for use by pedestrians and cyclists.
+The trackbed has been converted into a footpath known as Lakenham Way, for use by pedestrians and cyclists.